Henry-zwh/EMNIST-LEON-Lite/README.md

 Here, we provide different versions of the network architecture.
 For different sizes of the conv1 convolution kernel, we also perform simulations using **MATLAB**.

+## Usage

+0. Open the **EMNIST_LOEN** folder and find different versions of EMNIST_LOEN.
+1. Run the `load_emnist.py` script to download the EMNIST dataset.
+2. Run the `cnn.py` script to build the network.
+3. Run the `train.py` script to train the model.
+4. Run the `test.py` script to evaluate the model's classification performance using the test set and obtain an image of the `conv1` convolutional kernel.

 ## EMNIST-LOEN-Lite

 ****Features****